 But the more I discuss this with Irish people the more I discover that there is a lack of culture in experiencing our culture.
 If we don’t partake and celebrate in our own culture then we are merely showing tourists a false construct of ourselves.
 And not only is our culture for us, it is us.

 Thankfully, this mindset is changing and Culture Night has to be given thanks for being instrumental in this change.
-Culture Night, now in its eight year, has been the national campaign in encouraging citizens to experience the numerous cultural outlets in the regions on a specific night with free admission to all events.
+Culture Night has been the national campaign in encouraging citizens to experience the numerous cultural outlets in the regions on a specific night with free admission to all events.
 It has been hugely successful in breaking down access barriers to art forms and venues and opening up opportunities for us to discover more about how we see ourselves.

 Culture is not just for tourists.
 Culture is for everyone.